jorgebucaran/hyperapp/docs/tutorial.md

 ```

 Actions are just functions describing transformations of the state.
-This actioin keep everything in the state the same except for `editingFilter`
+This action keeps everything in the state the same except for `editingFilter`
 which it sets to `true`.

 When Hyperapp dispatches an action, it replaces the old state with the new